 - Grind the flute.
 Make a small gouge by grinding or filing a flat on a carbon steel rod (such as a heavy screwdriver), then using the edge of a small grinding disc to form a groove.
 The flute does not have to be full length – 15-20 mm long will function perfectly well.
 You can use this method with high speed steel or hardened carbon steel.

 - Drill the flute.
 Use a twist bit to drill into the end of a carbon steel rod, making a hole at least 20 mm deep.
 Then just file or grind away half the hole, leaving a groove.
 This is the easiest method and gives a uniform semi-circular flute.
 The internal surface will benefit from light grinding or polishing to reduce the minor scratches left by the drill.
 Even better is to drill very slightly under size then use a reamer to clean up the hole.
 You must anneal the rod before drilling, grind the bevel, then harden and temper it later.
 I’ve made several of these drilled gouges in various sizes, and use them often.
-They are all small, but larger gouges could be made this way too.
+They are all small, but the method would work for larger gouges too.
 Ready-made small spindle gouges are often too thin and flexible for safe use.

 These are very simple to make.
 All sorts of scrap are suitable.
 You just have to grind a carbon steel bar to shape, harden and temper it correctly, and fit it with a handle.
 A long and thick HSS tool bit will fit directly into a wooden handle and make an excellent scraper.
 You can make chisels in the same way.